 2. I write.
 If I need to do research (which is usually the case), I do that first.
 But the important part is just writing.

 3. Once I’m finished and I’ve edited everything to acceptable levels (whatever that means), I sit back and say, “Oh, okay.
 That wasn’t so bad.
-Actually, it turned out pretty good.”
+Turned out pretty good, in fact.”